MicrosoftDocs/playfab-docs/playfab-docs/personas/developer.md

 ## Retrieving your TitleId

 When you create a Title in Game Manager, PlayFab generates a **TitleId** that identifies your Title.
-When following the guides, use a **TitleId** for a Titled that you have created.
+When following the guides, use a **TitleId** for a Title that you have created.

 For information about using Game Manager and creating a Title, see [Game Manager quickstart](../features/config/gamemanager/quickstart.md).